Border Patrol stunned as Biden goes to war with his own agents over false 'whipping' allegations

 "This year's ongoing immigration crisis has single-handedly done more to hurt the morale of the Border Patrol workforce than any other year in its history, and it didn't have to happen like this," National Border Patrol Council Vice President Jon Anfinsen told Fox News.

-Fox News had previously spoken to several of the horse agents who had been sidelines by the ban on the use of horses.
-They said they were angry and frustrated about the false "whip" narrative, with one telling Fox he is now giving out meals and turning lights on and off rather than patrolling the border.
+Fox News previously had spoken to several of the horse agents who had been sidelines by the ban on the use of horses.
+They said they were angry and frustrated about the false "whip" narrative, with one telling Fox News he's now giving out meals and turning lights on and off rather than patrolling the border.

 He said the kids in the camp loved the horses and the horses are now locked in a stall all day.